 Other work by Potter and colleagues has led to insights as to what might cause certain amyloid beta plaques to cause Alzheimer’s and others seemingly to remain benign.
-A study by Esteban Lucero, a PhD researcher on Potter’s team, found that the overexpression of a gene tied to cell division and the structure and function of neurons may protect against cognitive decline in both mice and humans in Alzheimer’s disease – even when amyloid beta is present.
+A study by Esteban Lucero, a PhD researcher mentored by Potter and his CU Department of Neurology colleage Heidi Chial, PhD, found that the overexpression of a gene tied to cell division and the structure and function of neurons may protect against cognitive decline in both mice and humans in Alzheimer’s disease – even when amyloid beta is present.

 The work built on studies Potter’s team did more than a decade ago that considered proteins that move other proteins to neurotransmitter and neurotrophin receptors in nerve cells.
 They found that inhibiting a gene called Kinesin-5 (also called KIFF11) blocked important functions in neurons.
 Lucero’s work took the opposite tack by asking what happens if you amp up, rather than suppress, KIF11.